sumeetksinha/DAQData/README.md

 # execution speed but will not read any data
 Data_DAQ = DQ.DAQ(Data_File,Extract_Data=True);

-# To print all the meta data
+# To print all the metadata
 print(Data_DAQ)